Committment to Accessibility

 Notice of Temporary Disruption

 In the event of a planned or unexpected disruption to services or facilities for patients with disabilities such as both elevators become unavailable, the Clinic will notify patients as soon as possible by posting a notice.
 This notice will include information about the reason for the disruption, its anticipated length of time, and alternate facilities or services available.
 The notice will be placed at the front entrance and on the switchboard desk.
-The notice will also be posted on our website.
+The notice will also be posted on our website and twitter.

-• Information and communications
+Information and Communication

 Accessible Emergency Information: